Yufei-Zheng/Project-WebGame/README.md

 2. The spacecraft's position is <u>controlled by your mouse moving</u>.
 Missiles are automatically fired.

-3. 'Enemies',including planets and other spacecrafts, will appear randomly and move automatically at different speed .
+3. 'Enemies',including planets and other spacecrafts, will appear randomly and move automatically at different speeds .
 Collision with them will impair your life.
 Your scores will increase when you destroy your enemies.

 4. Game over if you run out of three lives.